GNS-Science/nzshm-documentation/README.md

 # README

-This project is documentation only.
+This project provides documentation for the projects and processes of the NSHM Computational Working Group (CWG).
 It uses poetry to install the necessary components for authoring these.

 A Github Action workflow will publish the output to a github pages site.